pranigopu/pranigopu.github.io/docs/philosophy/epistemology/5-unit-perception.md

 ## Importance of context
 Essentials and fundamentals can only be identified in a certain cognitive context; we cannot identify more than we know.
 Furthermore, the required context in which we need to retain the nature of the units subsumed by a concept may necessitate a more limited cognitive context, thereby limiting what we may identify as essentials or fundamentals.
 In either case, we see that essentials and fundamentals are defined with respect to a certain context.

-## Objectivity of essentials & fundamentals
+## Objectivity of essentials and fundamentals
 Metaphysically, things have no essentials and fundamentals as such; essentials and fundamentals exist only in the context of particulars.
 Metaphysically — i.e. independent of consciousness — only concretes exist as such, and the identity of a concrete consists of everything that it is and not just some set of basic features.
 Essentials and fundamentals are identified based on our conscious purpose and knowledge — they are only relevant to unit-perception, not to perception as such.
 They do refer to reality and are objective, but they are not independent of consciousness as they are the products of a conscious, selective focus on reality.

 ---